aukraine/doctor_appointments_api/README.md

 > - create CRUD endpoints for ability to manage available slot in doctors schedule
 > - use `Alba` gem for serialization
 >   - potentially we can convert oll keys to `lowerCamelCase` adding one command in base serializer
+> - add ability to filter or doctors time slots or patients appointments that are started before some date (current time by default) on all `Index` endpoints

 **6. Implement the API:**
 - Write the code to create these API endpoints, using the chosen programming language and framework.